Well, Grant, we’ve had the devil’s own day, haven’t we?

 There was grim work left to be done on the field, though, as the wounded were gathered up and the dead buried in shallow graves.
 And there was some grim accounting to be done by Americans, North and South.
 Union losses were reported as 1,754 dead, 8,408 wounded, and 2,885 captured or missing.
 Confederate losses were 1,723 dead, 8,012 wounded, 959 captured or missing.
 Of the nearly 100,000 men who struggled there, more than 23,000 were casualties.
 Shiloh had been the bloodiest battle ever fought on the continent.
 The casualties of two days’ fighting exceeded those of the Revolution, 1812, and Mexico combined.
 A full year of war had not brought either cause the swift, decisive victory it imagined in the days after Sumter.
 This battle had, however, led U. S. Grant to a hard conclusion.
 Though he had gone into the battle believing the Rebels demoralized and ready to quit, after Shiloh he was convinced that the only way to save the Union was by “complete conquest.”

 In fact, Grant had done his cause signal service at Shiloh.
 Although surprised and in a desperate predicament, he had acted cooly and capably.
 As a result, he had delivered a crippling blow to the main Confederate army in the West.
 The Federal grip there was firmer than ever, and the initiative was entirely in their hands.
 In Northern newspapers, however, Grant, so lately lionized as the hero of Henry and Donelson, was now cast as an incompetent.
 Old charges of drunkenness were renewed.
 But if Grant had at the moment few friends in the papers, he had one in the White House.
-When a Pennsylvania politician came to Lincoln to demand Grant’s removal, Lincoln turned him away curtly: “I can’t spare this man; he fights.”
+When a Pennsylvania politician came to Lincoln to demand Grant’s removal, Lincoln turned him away curtly: “I can’t spare this man,” he said; “he fights.”